 There is more to understanding conversions—we’re just scratching the surface here when discussing the different types of conversions.
 For example, uncovering more of the story behind each conversion is helpful for guiding campaign optimizations further.
 Important parts of the story may include identifying the time from click to conversion, the domain of each conversion, or the device of each conversion.

 StackAdapt gets that, which is why we have a handy Conversion Journey Tool!
-Reach out to your StackAdapt Representative to learn more about our various conversion features so you can accurately track and understand each conversion you worked so hard to achieve.
+To learn more about our various features that enable you to accurately track and understand each conversion, request a demo.